-HEALTHY EATING POLICY

-REVIEW: ANNUALLY

-LAST REVIEW DATE: 2023
+LAST REVIEW DATE: 2024

 Busbridge Infant School

 Healthy Eating Policy

 The policy has been formulated following consultation with pupils and staff to develop healthy eating and drinking activities that benefit pupils, staff, parents and others associated with the school.
 The policy and future amendments to the policy will be communicated clearly and consistently to pupils, staff and parents.
 It will continue to be developed in consultation with pupils and parents as the school works towards maintaining its Healthy School Status.
-The policy will be reviewed by the Governing Body before the end of the next academic year.

 Objectives of the school policy

 Busbridge Infant School, as a Health Promoting School, recognises the importance of a healthy diet and the significant connection between a healthy diet and a pupil's ability to learn effectively and achieve high standards at school.
 It is important that Busbridge Infant School considers all elements of work to ensure that awareness of healthy eating is promoted to all members of the school community and also the role the school can play to promote family health.
 Through effective leadership, the school ethos and curriculum, all school staff can bring together elements of the school day to create an environment which supports sustainable healthy eating habits as part of a healthy lifestyle.
 We believe that adults (staff, parents and carers) should be good role models and should support the children in understanding how a balanced nutrition contributes to a person's health, happiness and well being.
-The policy was formulated through consultation between members of staff, governors, parents, pupils, our school nurse and outside bodies such as the National Hydration Council.
+The policy was formulated through consultation between members of staff, governors, parents, and our pupils.

 The objectives of the policy are:

-- To increase students' knowledge of healthy eating and nutrition - To improve the health of pupils, staff and the whole school community by helping to influence eating habits through increasing knowledge and awareness of food issues including what constitutes a healthy diet - To ensure that healthy eating options are available for all who work at the school - To ensure that menus provide for the medical and ethical requirements of staff and students (eg vegetarian and allergies) - To involve students and staff in decisions which affect the quality and variety of food provided at the school - To make the consumption of food an enjoyable, safe and socialising experience - To introduce and promote practices within the school to reinforce these aims and to remove or discourage practices that negate them - To discourage the consumption of food and drink that are viewed by nutritionists as unhealthy - To improve the health of all who regularly use the school's dining facilities by influencing their eating habits The policy is adopted in the context of:
+- To increase students' knowledge of healthy eating and nutrition - To improve the health of pupils, staff and the whole school community by helping to influence eating habits through increasing knowledge and awareness of food issues including what constitutes a healthy diet - To ensure that healthy eating options are available for all who work at the school - To ensure that menus provide for the medical and ethical requirements of staff and students (eg vegetarian and allergies) - To involve students and staff in decisions which affect the quality and variety of food provided at the school - To make the consumption of food an enjoyable, safe and socialising experience - To introduce and promote practices within the school to reinforce these aims and to remove or discourage practices that negate them - To discourage the consumption of food and drink that are viewed by nutritionists as unhealthy - To improve the health of all who regularly use the school's dining facilities by influencing their eating habits

+The policy is adopted in the context of: